outdreamer/build-a-cure/docs/tasks/examples.md

 		- general solution automation workflow: find structures of problem (like position of problem, or problem cause) & differentiate to find solution
 			- core function version: find opposite structures (like simplicity) of problem structures (like complexity) to find solutions

+		- general solution automation workflow: find general causes of solution error & differentiate solution from those causes
+			- core function version: find assumption structures (like a constant that should be a variable) and differentiate solution from those structures

 ## generate solution automation workflows by applying workflows to other workflows

     - solution automation workflow variables